mjDanny/mjDanny/README.md

 ## Current commercial project

-### Flamingo Textile — B2B e-commerce platform
+### B2B e-commerce platform

-I'm currently working on a real commercial platform for a textile business, where development is driven by existing business processes rather than a greenfield tutorial scenario.
+I'm currently working on a real commercial platform for a business, where development is driven by existing business processes rather than a greenfield tutorial scenario.

 My work is centered around **backend development, integration architecture and product data flows**.